cloudfoundry/bosh-aws-cpi-release/docs/development.md

 The release is now ready for use.
 If everything works, commit the changes including the updated gems.

+### Manually deploy bosh director

+1. Claim env from pool
+  1. `cd ~/workspace/bosh-cpi-environments`
+  1. `git mv aws/unclaimed/SOME_ENV aws/claimed/`
+  1. `git ci -m "manually claiming SOME_ENV for testing on #STORY_ID"`
+  1. `git push`
+1. Create a file containing necessary environment variables in `~/scratch`
+  1. `source ~/scratch/YOUR_ENV_FILE`
+1. Generate bosh-init manifest and Artifacts
+  1. `METADATA_FILE=~/workspace/bosh-cpi-environments/aws/claimed/SOME_ENV \
+       OUTPUT_DIR=~/scratch/OUTPUT_DIR \
+       ./ci/tasks/prepare-director.sh`
+1. Deploy with bosh-init
+  1. `cd ~/scratch/OUTPUT_DIR`
+  1. `bosh-init deploy director.yml`

+### Manually run lifecycle tests

+1. Claim env from pool
+1. Create a file containing necessary environment variables in `~/scratch`
+1. Run tests
+  1. `RSPEC_ARGUMENTS=spec/integration/lifecycle_spec.rb \
+        METADATA_FILE=~/workspace/bosh-cpi-environments/aws/claimed/SOME_ENV \
+        ./ci/tasks/run-integration.sh`

 ### Rubymine support

 Given the `Bosh Release` nature of this project, the ruby project content is under `src/bosh_aws_cpi` which does not work for RubyMine when trying to locate the Gemfile to run the RSpec tests.
 To resolve this you can modify the RubyMine project in the following way:

 - Edit `Project Structure`